patrickhirsh/Uniform-Keyboard/Doc/BuildGuide.md

 ![Assembly38](Uniform_38.jpeg)

-Once all the sockets have been soldered in place, you can pop all the switches out to ensure none have been soldered into their sockets.
+Once all the sockets have been soldered in place, you can pop the switches out to ensure none have been soldered into their sockets.

-If a switch is soldered in place, patiently applying heat through a soldering wick is the best way to clean up a flooded socket.
+Patiently applying heat through a soldering wick is the best way to clean up a flooded socket if you've managed to get solder inside a hot-swap socket.
 Eventually, you should be able to wiggle the switch free while applying heat to the pins.

 ![Assembly39](Uniform_39.jpeg)

 ---

-## Switch & Plate
+## Switch and Plate
+TODO ...

-## Case Assembly & Mounting
+## Case Assembly and Mounting
+TODO ...

-## Flashing Firmware
+# Flashing Firmware
+TODO ...